-Credits: 3.
-Contact Hours: 3 hr./wk.
-Corequisite: EDCE 7204G.
+Credits: 1.
+Prerequisite: Permission of the Program Head is required.Corequisite: EDCE 7204G.

-EDCE 7204G - Seminar in Teaching in the Arts P-6
+EDCE 7204G - Seminar in Educational Theatre P-6

 Seminar provides student teachers an opportunity to meet, reflect and generate ideas for their current P-6 student teaching placements.
 Weekly discussions focus on preparing student teachers for the job search as well as for a career in education.